SuperOfficeDocs/superoffice-docs/docs/en/request/learn/type/index.md

 All requests that are registered in SuperOffice have a type.
 The default type is "Request".
 To view, add, update, and delete request types go to **Settings and maintenance**.

 > [!NOTE]
 > This feature requires a Service Premium user plan (to create and update request types) and a Development Tools site license to define screen layouts based on request types in the Screen Designer.
-(Available in pilot only.)

 ## Why use request types?